-Follicular phase Luteal phase Primary follicles in the ovary grow to become a mature follicle (Graafian follicle).
-The ruptured Graafian follicle transforms into corpus luteum.
+Follicular phase Luteal phase Primary follicles in the ovary The ruptured Graafian grow to become a mature follicle transforms into follicle (Graafian follicle). corpus luteum.
 It extends for about 10-12 days in a 28 day cycle.
 It extends for about 13-14 days after ovulation in a 28 day cycle.
-Changes in follicular phase are due to high level of FSH, LH and oestrogen.
-It secretes large amount of progesterone.
+Changes in follicular phase It secretes large are due to high level of FSH, amount of LH and oestrogen. progesterone.